Publishing your documents online

 Schools who do not have their own website

-If you do not have a website, we can host your planning and reporting documents on our Education Counts website(external link).
+If your school does not have a website, we can host your planning and reporting documents on our Education Counts website(external link).
 You can send your request for us to host your documents to firstname.lastname@example.org.

 The Ministry will only publish planning and reporting documents on Education Counts for schools that do not have websites, or who have websites that are not being maintained.